PasscodesApp/Passcodes/README.md

 4. For code documentation and support docs, check the `docs/` folder in our repository.

-It was general, intuitive, short and sweet description, For more detailed description, Vist the file [building.md](https://github.com/PasscodesApp/Passcodes-Docs/blob/main/dev-docs/building.md) in `PasscodesApp/Passcodes-Docs`.
+It was general, intuitive, short and sweet description, For more detailed description, Visit the file [building.md](https://github.com/PasscodesApp/Passcodes-Docs/blob/main/dev-docs/building.md) in `PasscodesApp/Passcodes-Docs`.